Watch the video above and talk about it with your group or mentor. Learn more.

-When one small group branches into two, good leaders can ease the process for group members until both new groups are established.
+When one small group branches into two, we can ease the process for group members until both new groups are established.

 Have you ever been involved in the transition from one small group to two?
 If so, what went well?
 What didn’t go so well?